 - Drive certain areas to find anything that is not online

-In a way, this is the step is the simplest, most commoditized part of the entire site selection process.
+In a way, this step is the simplest, most commoditized part of the entire site selection process.
 While there are exceptions to this, the process is the same for a vast majority of transactions completed.

 As a result, it is not uncommon for multiple brokers to end up with the same options after the market survey process.